 A Brief Tournament History

-While celebrating the 2021 NCBBA Red Drum Tournament I thought some of you may appreciate some background.
+While celebrating the 14th Annual NCBBA Red Drum Tournament I thought some of you may appreciate some history.
 There are a number of folks who could fill in many more details to this brief history, but this is what I have come to learn.

 Last, and by no means least, we need to thank the judges, sponsors, volunteers, supporters and you, our angler, in making the Tournament possible.
+The 2021 and 2022 tournaments set new records for attendance with last year’s bringing 428 anglers to our Hatteras Island beaches.
 Many have been with us since the beginning and hopefully will be with us for years to come.
-Thank you for the support and your suggestions for ways that we may improve what is already a terrific event.
+Thanks to all who are involved for the support and your suggestions for ways that we may improve what is already a terrific event.